HIPAA Notice of Privacy Practices

 11. Changes and Amendments to this Notice:

-• We will post a copy of our current notice at our office.
-The notice will contain the effective date on the first page.
+• We will post a copy of our current Notice at our office in a clear and prominent location.
+The Notice will contain the effective date on the first page.

 12. Questions, Requests, and Complaints: